mmatyas/pegasus-frontend-wiki/Translations.md

 There's a file called `translations.qrc.in` in the translations repository.
 It's another XML file that you can open in a text editor, and collects all the translation files.
 Simply add a new `<file>pegasus_LOCALECODE.qm</file>` entry.

+*Developer note: at the moment, a new entry for the language is also required in `src/backend/api_parts/ApiSettings.cpp`.*

 #### 5. Open a pull request

 If you know Git, open a pull request in the [translations repository](https://github.com/mmatyas/pegasus-frontend-translations).
 Alternatively, open a new issue and attach your translation file.